slowernews/wisdom-tldr/chapters/chapter_1_self.md

 3) Set Goals
 4) Do A Survey

-mix with BIAS

 SELF-AWARENESS > HUSTLE

---

-“If you don’t know who you are it’s over,” Gary said.
-What does that mean?
-Exercise: Write down the ten things you value most in the world.
-Do you really value them?
-Dig deep.
-Write them down again.
-Dig deeper.
-What are you doing about them today?

-people justify all kinds of mistakes to preserve the personal narratives they are invested in Countries rewrite their histories, from the textbook up, to support how they see themselves now.

 If we cut ourselves off from the full scope of history because it makes us uncomfortable, or doesn’t fit with the cultural narrative in which we live, we reduce our ability to learn from the past and apply those lessons to the situations we are facing today.
 We need to accept that people can do great things while still having flaws.
 Our heroes don’t have to be perfect, and we can learn just as much from their imperfections as from their achievements.

-professionals ask questions, amateurs make statements.
 -->